LivePersonInc/lp-api/README.md

 # lp-api

-Consumer easily Liveperson apis using this library.
+Consume easily Liveperson apis using this library.

 ## Domains resolution